How Business Has Changed In The Age Of Social Media

 Doing all of that is what demonstrates you are People and you care about People.
 The people who agree with your opinions and love what you are passionate about are going to like you and trust you, and when they do that, they will want to do business with you.
 At this point, you may want to consider advertising a special offer to them, because now they’ll be ready to buy.

-Marketing in the age of social media is about having conversations, relevant conversations, meaningful conversations, lots of them.
+Marketing and business development. in the age of social media is about having conversations, relevant conversations, meaningful conversations, lots of them.
 The more the better.

 Business is just as much about people today as it ever was.
 Start talking with the people that matter to your business, really talking with them, and business becomes easy… I promise you.